Cindyzhang977/cs61b-teaching/object-oriented-programming.md

 ```
 dasher.play(donner);
 ```
 During compile time, we look at the static types.
 The static type of `dasher` is `Husky`, so we look in the `Husky` class and see that there are multiple `play` methods (i.e. it is an overloaded method).
-The static type of `donner` is `Dog`, so the most specific method found during compile time is `play(Dog friend)`.
+The static type of `donner` is `Dog`, so the most specific method found during compile time is `public void play(Dog friend)`.

 Next, during runtime, we use the dynamic type of `dasher`, which is also `Husky`.
-Since there is no overriding method, we will use the method found during compile time, which is `play(Dog friend)`.
+Since there is no overriding method, we will use the method found during compile time, which is `public void play(Dog friend)`.

-You may have noticed that it seems like `play(Husky friend)` may be a better fit.
+You may have noticed that it seems like `public void play(Husky friend)` may be a better fit.
 But be careful!
 Overloaded methods are not considered during runtime.